allison-group/indigox/README.md

 make install  (depending on where your python packages are installed, this may need sudo)

-Examples are provided in the examples directory.
-Documentation can be built by make doc.
-Alternatively, a version of the documentation up to date with the most recent release is available at https://allison-group.github.io/indigox/
+Examples are provided in the examples directory, with a worked explanation of the code in the [tutorial](https://allison-group.github.io/indigox/tutorials.html).
+Documentation can be built by make doc, or a full version is available online at https://allison-group.github.io/indigox/

 If you are developing using the python examples, note that a full build and reinstallation of indigox is needed for the example to pick up on changes.
 The example relies on the installed indigox version.